Trinity College Cambridge

-Please contact us through the addresses given above if you have any concerns or questions about the above information.
+Please contact us if you have any concerns or questions about the above information.
 Where you have specific requests relating to how we manage your data, we will endeavour to resolve these, but please note that there may be circumstances where we cannot comply with your specific request.

 Where you opt out of all future communications or exercise your right to erasure, we will continue to maintain a core set of personal data (name, subject(s), matriculation and graduation details, unique University identification number and date of birth) to ensure we do not contact you inadvertently in future, while still maintaining our record of your academic achievements.
 We may also need to retain some financial records about you for statutory purposes (e.g. Gift Aid, anti-fraud and accounting matters).

 If you have any concerns about your personal data held by the University, you will need to contact the University Alumni Office separately.